slingr-stack/app-metadata/model/entities/contacts-pretty.md

     - English: Log full name
   - Type: oneRecord
   - Description: Logs the full name of the contact
-1. **Log full name and email**
-  - Type: one record
-  - Description: Logs the full name of the contact and the email.
   - Settings:
     - Precondition: none
     - Visible: always